This is our review of the American Express Preferred Rewards Gold (Amex Gold) credit card.

 There is no fee for the first year of Amex Gold.

-For future years, there is a fee of £140.
-I would personally struggle to justify that fee in light of the benefits unless I was making heavy use of the $75 hotel credits.
-As the annual fee is refunded pro-rata if you cancel, there is no rush to cancel before the fee becomes due.
+For future years, there is a fee of £195.
+I would personally struggle to justify that fee in light of the benefits unless I was making heavy use of the $75 hotel credits, the airport lounge passes and the Deliveroo credit.

 What do I earn per £1 spent on the card?

 You receive 1 Membership Rewards point per £1 spent on the card.

 Foreign currency transactions and flight tickets bought directly from the airline earn 2 points per £1.
 This is a valuable extra benefit for anyone who buys a lot of flights.